r4hulCorleone/unity-magic-layout/README.md

 ## Features

-- Powerfull & easy to use, just install.
+- Powerfull & Easy to use, Just install.
+- No dependency.

 ## Examples
 <p align="center">